longcipher/nudeploy/README.md

 - --cmd: Command to run for shell
 - --sudo: Use sudo for remote privileged actions (install to /etc, systemctl)
 - --json: Emit JSON output suitable for CI
+- --name: For `download`, comma-separated artifact names to fetch (defaults to all enabled)

 ## Idempotency strategy